filecoin-project/filecoin-ffi/README.md

 $ go mod edit -replace=github.com/filecoin-project/filecoin-ffi=./extern/filecoin-ffi
 ```

-## Updating CGO Bindings

-The CGO bindings are generated using [c-for-go](https://github.com/xlab/c-for-go)
-and committed to Git.
-To generate bindings yourself, install the c-for-go
-binary, ensure that it's on your path, and then run `make cgo-gen`.
-CI builds
-will fail if generated CGO diverges from what's checked into Git.

 ## Updating the Changelog

 The `mkreleaselog` script (in the project root) can be used to generate a good